 And we weren’t joking about the astronauts.
-They use isometrics because there is no muscle movement, so they don’t end up flying round the space station.
+They use isometrics because there is no muscle movement, so they don’t end up flying around the space station.

 What are the benefits and drawbacks of isometrics?

-Maintaining and improving muscle strength.
-The most obvious benefit of isometric exercises is that they help to strengthen and condition your muscles.
+- Maintaining and improving muscle strength is the most obvious benefit of isometric exercises is that they help to strengthen and condition your muscles.

 On that note, there is one unnoticeable isometric exercise that everyone should do.
 Pelvic floor exercises strengthen the muscles that support bladder and bowel.
 If these muscles become weak, control can become an issue.
 That’s not a problem anyone wants, and it can come on a lot sooner than middle age.
 Women planning pregnancy or recovering from birth particularly need to do their pelvic floor contractions, but they are a good idea for everyone.
 Yes, men too.

 However, like any exercise, isometrics have their shortfalls.
 They don’t benefit your speed of movement or muscle elasticity, so they shouldn’t be done alone but part of a varied workout.

 Planks, wall-sits and pelvic floors done?
 Add these.